seenthattinker/Conceptinero/wiki/sredEligible.md

 Methodology to determine if work meets the definition of SR&ED
 ------------------------------------------------------------------

 The following two-step methodology can be used to determine if and to what extent work meets the definition of SR&ED:

-Step 1: Determine if there is SR&ED
+1. Determine if there is SR&ED

-In this step, the details of the work are examined to the point where the five questions can be answered.
+>In this step, the details of the work are examined to the point where the five questions can be answered.

-Step 2: Determine the extent of eligible work
+1. Determine the extent of eligible work

-In this step, the details of the work are examined to determine what work is SR&ED.
+>In this step, the details of the work are examined to determine what work is SR&ED.

-### Step 1: Determine if there is SR&ED
+### Determine if there is SR&ED

 Determining if there is SR&ED means showing that there is a: